dehnhardt/iconnconfig/README.md

 * (2019-02-13) Fixes in translation code from JP Cimalando
 * (2019-02-14) Fix bug in error handling, Fix wrong calculation of command id, All initializations of pointers changed from 0 or NULL to nullptr
 * (2019-02-15) Application icon added (Thank again to Olivier Humbert).
 Device recognition made significantly faster by only querying inputs and outputs of the same physical ports.
+* (2019-02-22) Added portfilter configuration for system messages, channel messages and controllers for in- and output ports
+* (2019-02-22) Changed the portrouting panel slightly